QuentinRougemont/genome_annotation/README.md

 Use case will be infered from the config file automatically.
 These can be:
  * annotation only
  * annotation, synteny, arrangement and Ds inference
- * synteny, arrangement and Ds inference
+ * synteny, arrangement and Ds inference (if your already have annotations for your genomes)

 for more details run: